kraryal/FDI-case-study-using-Tableau-Public/README.md

 3)Is there any trend of overall foreign direct investment(filter to select any indivual sector)

-4) Which sectors reported high growth in FDI in last 5 years?
+4)Which sectors reported high growth in FDI in last 5 years?

-5) Which sectors reported lowest growth in FDI in last 5 years?
+5)Which sectors reported lowest growth in FDI in last 5 years?

 6)Which sectors reported the most variation overall?